 Explore Bangkok by the iconic tuk tuk

 Where does the name for the Makha Bucha Day holiday come from?
-Well, the Buddhist calendar traditionally used in Thailand is a lunar one, and the third lunar month is known in Thai as ‘makha’.
+Well, the Buddhist calendar traditionally used in Thailand is a lunar one.
+The third lunar month is known in Thai as ‘makha’.

-The term ‘makha’ in turn comes from the word ‘Magha’ in Pali, the sacred language of the religious texts of the Theravada strand of Buddhism most widely practised in Thailand.
-Meanwhile, ‘bucha’ is a Thai word – once again deriving from the Pali language, this time from the word Puja – which means ‘to venerate’ or ‘to honour’.
+The term ‘makha’ comes from the word ‘Magha’ in Pali, the sacred language of the religious texts of the Theravada strand of Buddhism.
+Meanwhile, ‘bucha’ is a Thai word – once again deriving from the Pali language.
+This time from the word Puja – which means ‘to venerate’ or ‘to honour’.

-Therefore, the term Makha Bucha is taken to refer to a day intended for honouring the third lunar month and, in particular, the Buddha and the teachings that he delivered on the full moon day of the fourth lunar month.
+Therefore, the term Makha Bucha refers to a day intended for honouring the third lunar month.
+Specifically it refers to the Buddha and the teachings that he delivered on the full moon day of the fourth lunar month.
 Note that in a leap year, Makha Bucha Day may instead be held on the full moon day of the fourth lunar month.

 As well as Thailand, Makha Bucha Day is celebrated in other countries including Cambodia, Laos, Sri Lanka, and Myanmar.
-It first came to be celebrated in modern-day Thailand during the reign of King Rama IV, first observed only in the ground of the royal palace and later becoming more widely recognised nationally and finally introduced as a Thai public holiday.
+It first came to be celebrated in modern-day Thailand during the reign of King Rama IV.
+First observed only in the grounds of the royal palace, but later becoming more widely recognised nationally.

-A total of 1,250 Buddhist Sangha followers unexpectedly visited the bamboo grove known as Veluvana in Kajangala, northern India, where the Buddha was known to have stayed.
+A total of 1,250 Buddhist Sangha followers unexpectedly visited the bamboo grove known as Veluvana in Kajangala, northern India.
+Which is where the Buddha was known to have stayed.
 Each of the 1,250 was an Arahant, enlightened disciplines who had been ordained by the Buddha himself and who were said to have gained insight into the true nature of existence and have achieved nirvana.

-To his unsummoned audience, the Buddha is believed to have given an important teaching serving as a summary of the core principles of Buddhism.
-The teaching is known as the Ovadhapatimokha, and is focussed on the idea of refraining from evil, doing what is good, and cleansing the mind.
+To his unsummoned audience, the Buddha is believed to have given important teaching serving as a summary of the core principles of Buddhism.
+The teaching is known as the Ovadhapatimokha.
+Also, it is focused on the idea of refraining from evil, doing what is good, and cleansing the mind.

-Buddhists believe that the Buddha continued to teach the Ovadhapatimokha for two decades, and that it was then taken up by the Buddhist Sangha by way of the 227 rules that make up the monastic discipline code observed by fully ordained monks.
-As such, Makha Bucha Day is also seen as an opportunity to celebrate the formation of these ideals that continue to guide modern Theravada Buddhism in Thailand and elsewhere.
+Buddhists believe that the Buddha continued to teach the Ovadhapatimokha for two decades.
+It was then taken up by the Buddhist Sangha by way of the 227 rules that make up the monastic discipline code observed by fully ordained monks.
+As such, Makha Bucha Day is also seen as an opportunity to celebrate the formation of these ideas that continue to guide modern Theravada Buddhism..

 The history doesn’t end there, though.
 44 years after the Fourfold Assembly on the original Makha Bucha Day, the Buddha is said to have announced that within three months he would die and achieve nirvana.
 That would happen on the full moon day of the sixth lunar month, now known as Visakha Bucha Day and a Thai public holiday in its own right.

-Although Thailand has no official state religion, Theravada Buddhism is by far the majority faith observed by the Thai population, and so significant Buddhist occasions like Makha Bucha Day loom heavy in the Thai consciousness and figure prominently on the country’s calendar.
-Makha Bucha Day is a public holiday across Thailand, and the occasion is observed in a number of way by lay Buddhists in local communities.
+Although Thailand has no official state religion, Theravada Buddhism is by far the majority faith observed by the Thai population.
+And so significant Buddhist occasions like Makha Bucha Day figure prominently on the country’s calendar.
+Makha Bucha Day is a public holiday across Thailand.
+The occasion is observed in a number of ways by lay Buddhists in local communities.

-As is common on all manner of Buddhist holidays in Thailand, it is common for Thai Buddhists to visit their local temple to make merit on Makha Bucha Day.
-While at the temple, they might also listen to Buddhist teachings, give alms to monks, recite Buddhist scriptures, and participate in the evening candlelight processions around the ordination hall that are held by many temples.
+As is common on all manner of Buddhist holidays in Thailand, Thai Buddhists visit their local temple to make merit on Makha Bucha Day.
+While at the temple, they might listen to Buddhist teachings, give alms to monks, and recite Buddhist scriptures.
+It is common to participate in an evening candlelight processions around the ordination hall of temples.

 Other ways in which practising Thai Buddhists mark Makha Bucha Day in Thailand include strictly observing the five Buddhist precepts for the day.
 These are not harming living things, not taking what is not given, refraining from sexual misconduct, avoiding telling lies or participating in gossip, and abstaining from alcoholic drinks and recreational drugs.

-In line with the precept to avoid harming living things, strict practising Buddhists also refrain from eating meat on regular Buddhist holy ‘sabbath’ days, but even those who practise their own looser, more relaxed form of Buddhism might abstain from animal-derived food products on Makha Bucha Day and other similar Buddhist holidays.
-Indeed, the most deeply religious lay Buddhists might even take the opportunity of Makha Bucha Day to observe the fuller set of eight precepts, which includes the practice of meditation and mental discipline, abstinence from all sexual activity, and perhaps an extended stay at their local temple.
+In line with the precept to avoid harming living things, strict practising Buddhists also refrain from eating meat on Buddhist holy days.
+But even those who practise their own looser, more relaxed form of Buddhism might abstain from animal-derived food products on Makha Bucha Day.
+Indeed, the most deeply religious Buddhists might even take the opportunity of Makha Bucha Day to observe the fuller set of eight precepts.

-If you want to get your own insight into local celebrations of Makha Bucha Day in Thailand, simply stop by the local temple closest to wherever you are staying in Bangkok or elsewhere.
-Most will be happy to welcome inquisitive souls and to let you observe – or even participate in – processions and other activities to mark the holiday.
+If you want to get your own insight into local celebrations of Makha Bucha Day in Thailand, simply stop by the local temple closest to you.
+Most will be happy to welcome inquisitive souls and to let you observe – or even participate.

 Subscribe to our newsletter, and get access to our Interactive Bangkok Map where you can find our “best spots to visit in Bangkok” and also receive monthly news and tips about exploring Bangkok.